Lan Gui Ren Oolong Tea

 Serving size is 4 grams, taken daily or as directed, preferably on an empty stomach.

 At RAW Forest Foods, we like to take 4 grams of tea, steep with 10-12 ounces of hot water (170F to 180F) for 3 - 5 minutes.
 This tea can be steeped between 5 and 6 times.

-For those customers who prefer to rotate their pro-androgenic and tonic herbs, we suggest a schedule of five days on and two days off, or four weeks on and one week off.
+Herb cycling schedules can be beneficial when healing.
+If you prefer to rotate your pro-androgenic and tonic herbs, we suggest a schedule of five days on and two days off, or four weeks on and one week off.

 Before starting any new medicinal herbs or nutritional supplements (from our company or otherwise), customers should consult with their qualified healthcare practitioner.
 This not because we question the safety of our products, but because we believe in the strength of our products and that plants have a medicinal, therapeutic potential.

 This product is not for use by those under the age of 18, who are pregnant or nursing, or who are allergic or adverse to any of the ingredients contained within.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 Please consult our full Terms and Conditions for more information

 View our Lan Gui Ren quick facts PDF.